dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 Job admin service tokens can authorize requests for viewing, editing, and creating environments, triggering runs, and viewing historical runs.

 **Member service token** <br/>
 Member service tokens can authorize requests for viewing and editing resources, triggering runs, and inviting members to the account.
+Tokens assigned the Member permission set will have the same permissions as a Member user.
+For more information about Member users, see "[Self-service permissions](/dbt-cloud/access-control/self-service-permissions)".

 **Read-only service token:**<br/>
 Read-only service tokens can authorize requests for viewing a read-only dashboard, viewing generated documentation, and viewing source freshness reports.